Find code changes and other history with CodeLens

 Note

-If the indicator shows 0 references, you have no references from C# or Visual Basic code.
-However, there may be references in other items such as .xaml and .aspx files.
+If the indicator shows 0 references, you don't have any references from your C# or Visual Basic code.
+However, there might be references in other project items such as .xaml and .aspx files.

-To view the referencing code, mouse over the reference in the list.
+To view the referencing code, hover over the reference in the list.

 To open the file that contains the reference, double-click the reference.